babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    With 2+3: editscript diff 1.35x -> 1.37x, honeysql 1.13x -> 1.24x,
    log-crunch 1.11x -> 1.20x vs interpreter; suite green both levels;
    30k fuzz seeds clean on the new emission.
-4. Browser validation: scittle demo under a CSP page (probe fallback), real DOM workloads; nbb/joyride integration.
+4. Browser validation: DONE for scittle — CSP field test on a real page (plain page 2M loop 8.5ms jitted, CSP meta-tag page 45-50ms clean interpreter fallback, identical results and redef semantics). nbb runs the full ci:test suite green with the jit build.
+Joyride integration still pending.
 (The ctx-scoped opt-in idea that used to sit here was superseded by the non-opt-in decision below.)
 5. **Migrate nbb to `sci.async`**: SCI now has its own async/await (`^:async` fn metadata + `await`, `sci.impl.async-macro`), so nbb's bespoke await machinery can be retired.
 Interacts cleanly with the jit: